 Enrolling in the Capstone Option 1 Courses

 C&S BIO 199 is a contract course.
 Enrollment requires the creation of a contract between the student and the professor who will be supervising the research.
 The contract outlines the research project that the student will be working on and describes what tangible evidence the student will provide at the end of the quarter as evidence of work completed (this is normally in the form of a final paper or project).
 Contracts are generated via MyUCLA (go to the “Academics” tab and then “Contract Courses”).
 Students must fill out the contract and obtain their professor’s/PI’s signature.
 The contract should then be emailed to the CaSB Undergraduate Office no later than Wednesday of Week 2 of the quarter.
-The CaSB Departmental Counselor will obtain the second required signature from the CaSB Chair.
+The CaSB Academic Advisor will obtain the second required signature from the CaSB Chair.
 More info about contract courses can be found here.

 C&S BIO M187 enrollment will be via MyUCLA during regular enrollment passes.